xinwenfu/GenCyber/Python/README.md

 ```

 ### The 'in' operator
-The 'in' operator is a boolean test on whether a value is inside a container.
-Be careful: the in keyword is also used in the syntax of for loops and list comprehensions.
+The *in* operator is a boolean test on whether a value is inside a container.
+Be careful: the *in* keyword is also used in the syntax of for loops and list comprehensions.

 ```
 >>> t = [1, 2, 4, 5]